Social Media Worksheets:

 Post, Like, Share -

-List three things that you have liked on social media.
+List three things that you have liked on any of the applications that you have used.
 Why did you like

 Who Do You Follow? -